bitbank2/bb_epaper/imageconvert/README.md

 ## Convenient tools
 In order to help with the adoption and usage of G5, I needed to create a set of tools that make it easy to convert to and from this format.
+The imgconvert tool allows for converting both PNG and Win BMP files into G5 output as either binary or .H files which can directly compile into your project.
+It also allows going in the other direction and converting the binary of .H G5 files back into Win BMP files.

 ## Going further
-The basic G5 compression only supports 1-bit pixels.
+The G5 compression algorithm only supports 1-bit pixels.
 Three and four color e-paper displays have become more common in recent years and I wanted to create a solution to address them as well.
+The latest G5 file format and imageconvert tool support 3 and 4 color images by splitting the data into two 1-bit planes, the same way the memory is arranged inside the epaper controller.
+The imageconvert tool supports a "best effort" mapping of color images to the 3 or 4 colors of these displays (black/white/red and black/white/yellow/red).
+The bb_library drawing functions can decode these two plane images and reproduce the correct colors on the displays.